-- 2. Economics: EC 211 and EC 212; 12 elective credits in economics; 9 elective credits in each of two other supporting social sciences areas, and Social Science Seminar. - 3.
-History: One History course in each area of Component II (C, M, P) of G.E.C. and 9 elective credits in History; 9 elective credits in each of two other supporting social sciences areas; and Social Science Seminar. - 4.
-Political Science: American National Government, The Supreme Court and the Constitution, World Politics, and three other Political Science courses; 9 elective credits in each of two other supporting social sciences areas; and Social Science Seminar. - Psychology: General Psychology I and II, Introduction to Psychological Statistics (prerequisite: SS 221); 9 elective credits in psychology; 9 elective credits in each of two other supporting social sciences areas; and Social Science Seminar. - 6.
-Sociology/Anthropology: Introduction to Sociology, Quantitative Methods, 12 elective credits in sociology- anthropology; 9 credits in each of two other supporting social sciences areas; and Social Science Seminar. - Courses taken in supporting areas are chosen under advisement and are not necessarily those listed for the area of emphasis. - No grade lower than C is accepted in the major.
+- 2. Economics: EC 211 and EC 212; 12 elective credits in economics; 9 elective credits in each of two other supporting social sciences areas, and Social Sciences Seminar. - 3.
+History: One History course in each area of Component II (C, M, P) of G.E.C. and 9 elective credits in History; 9 elective credits in each of two other supporting social sciences areas; and Social Sciences Seminar. - Political Science: American National Government, The Supreme Court and the Constitution, World Politics, and three other Political Science courses; 9 elective credits in each of two other supporting social sciences areas; and Social Sciences Seminar. - 5.
+Psychology: General Psychology I and II, Quantitative Methods, 9 elective credits in Psychology; 9 elective credits in each of two other supporting social sciences areas; and Social Sciences Seminar.

+6. Sociology/Anthropology: Introduction to Sociology, Quantitative Methods, 12 elective credits in sociology- anthropology; 9 credits in each of two other supporting social sciences areas; and Social Sciences Seminar.

+Courses taken in supporting areas are chosen under advisement and are not necessarily those listed for the area of emphasis.

+No grade lower than C is accepted in the major.
 Other grade expectations apply for students seeking teacher certification: see Catalog section for Teacher Education.